Create Records

 Creating Multiple Records

-When you need to create multiple records in a single operation, use the records.createMany
+When you need to create multiple flat records (CSV-like rows) in a single operation, use the records.createMany method.
+For nested or complex JSON, use records.importJson.

 const authors = await db.records.createMany({